cromandini/TATLayout/README.md

 ## Requirements
 iOS 6.0+

-## Installation
+## Getting it
 TATLayout is available through [CocoaPods](http://cocoapods.org) and as a static library.
-Check the [Wiki](https://github.com/cromandini/TATLayout/wiki) for detailed installation steps.
+Check out the [Wiki](https://github.com/cromandini/TATLayout/wiki) for detailed installation steps.

 ## Documentation
 Documentation is available [online](http://cocoadocs.org/docsets/TATLayout/) through [CocoaDocs](http://cocoadocs.org).
 Alternatively, you can build the documentation locally by building the __Documentation__ scheme.